Create a Salesforce Data 360 connection to load data to Salesforce Data 360.

 Retry Interval

-The time in milliseconds to wait before the Salesforce Data 360 connection makes another attempt to receive a response.
+The wait time in milliseconds before the Salesforce Data 360 connection makes another attempt to receive a response.

 Enter a positive integer.